 Whether the question was to get takeout for dinner, skip a workout, watch a movie instead of doing housework, or have a glass of wine on Tuesday night, while I may have wanted to do the activity, I didn’t want to be the one who suggested it.

-So instead of using my voice, as an independent thinker and 21st century woman, I relied on my sneaky wifely ways to make my husband choose — this was basically an insurance policy that said it was his fault if I felt crappy later on.
+So instead of using my voice, as an independent thinker and 21st-century woman, I relied on my sneaky wifely ways to make my husband choose — this was basically an insurance policy that said it was his fault if I felt bad about myself later on.

-Every week I speak with women who blame their situation on circumstances outside their control:
+Every week I speak with women who blame their situation on circumstances they believe are beyond their control: